walker0/docs/docs/docs/walkthrough/phase-0/edison-explorer-board-Mac.md

 * Note: If you don’t know your personal hotspot’s information, you can find it under your iPhone Settings>Personal Hotspot
 * You will definitely want to add it to the list of wifi networks.

-**B-4.** Type “:wq” to write (save) and quit that screen when you have finished adding the wifi networks.
+**B-4.** Press “ESC” then type “:wq” to write (save) and quit that screen when you have finished adding the wifi networks.
 You can always come back and add more networks as needed, using the same process.

 **C** Run `ifup wlan0` to make sure you can connect to wifi.
 A successful connection should look similar (IP address numbers will be different than mine):